-Lato should be used for headlines and may be used for copy and digital materials.
-Short headlines or labels can be all caps, otherwise headlines and subheads are sentence
+Lato should be used for headlines and may be used for printed and digital materials.
+It is advisable for short headlines to be written in all caps, otherwise, headlines and subheadlines are to be sentence case (first letter capitalised).

-EB Garamond should be used primarily for extended running body copy in longer, multiple-page documents, such as brochures and datasheets.
+EB Garamond should be used primarily for long bodies of text in longer, multiple-page documents, such as brochures and datasheets.